 Eric holds a Bachelor of Engineering in Electrical from the Royal Military College of Canada in Kingston, Ontario.
 He furthered his education by obtaining a Master of Engineering in Electrical from Carleton University in Ottawa.
 In addition to his academic achievements, Eric holds a Project Management Professional (PMP) Certification from the Project Management Institute in the USA.

 Flavio Ruiz Oliveras

 Sue is new to the Wilson School of Design (2018) after teaching design studio (3D Design, Design Futures) and theory (Critical and Contextual Studies) in Scotland for the past 10 years.
 She is an established Design Educator and Researcher who draws from her knowledge of the body (science) and takes critical inspiration from challenging environments (design).
 Educated in Canada, Sue holds post-graduate degrees in Environmental Physiology (MSc. in Kinesiology, Simon Fraser University) and Industrial Design (MDes, University of Calgary).
-She co-founded a Social Enterprise, Design for Development [DFD 2005-2012] which applied design as engagement and problem solving.
-Sue is a co-Pilot in City As A Spaceship (CAAS); an all women collective applying closed-loop system thinking used in spaceship design onto extreme urban realities.
+She co-founded a Social Enterprise, Design for Development [DFD 2005-2012] which applied design as engagement and problem-solving.
+Sue is a co-Pilot in City As A Spaceship (CAAS); an all-women collective applying closed-loop system thinking used in spaceship design to extreme urban realities.
 Since joining KPU she initiated research into Materials and Objects in Extreme Environments (MOEE).